SumiSastri/dev-blogs/docs/browser-engines/part3-browsers-ui-layer.md

 Users are dependent on source code writers and UI designers to write and design good interfaces - this is not the job of the browser's UI layer.

+The browser, on the other hand, is responsible for sending the right information to the Open Graphics Library's (OpenGL) stack of APIs.

+OpenGL, is a cross-platform library that enables browsers to render graphic designs.

 ### Further reading and resources

 - [UI design](https://aloa.co/blog/web-ui)